abalkin/kcc/README.md

 ## who is k

-Arthur Whitney, the principial designer and architect of a computer language called `k`, has become a central figure of an elitist, tight-knit worldwide community of highly skilled programmers.
+Arthur Whitney, the principial designer and architect of a computer language called `k`, has become a central figure of an elite, tight-knit worldwide community of highly skilled programmers.
 Since early 90's, he provides new revisions of one single product, a unique integrated platform for creating high performance applications for financial and other data-intensive applications.
 It is very